Primer Ending, Explained

 9. Time machines (i.e. boxes) are foldable and hence can be carried inside another box.

-What is Failsafe Machine?
+What is a Failsafe Machine?

 Who’s Narrating the Film?

 Aaron to Aaron.
 Confused?
 Once, the sequence of time-traveling begins, there are actually three Aarons and two Abes existing at the same time.
-The voiceover that you hear in the film is actually Aaron 2 leaving a message for Aaron 1.
+The voiceover that you hear in the film is actually Aaron 2, leaving a message for Aaron 1.

 Full Explanation

 Now that you are aware of the basic details and what to look for in the film, here‘s an excellent video that explains the film very well.
-It’s a little long, therefore, be patient.
+It’s a little long; therefore, be patient.

 Final Thoughts